John Andretti

-John Andrew Andretti (March 12, 1963 – January 30, 2020) was an American race car driver.
+John Andrew Andretti (March 12, 1963 – January 30, 2020) was an American professional race car driver.
 He won individual races in CART, IMSA GTP, Rolex Sports Car Series, and NASCAR during his career.
-He was the son of Aldo Andretti, older brother of racer Adam Andretti, nephew of Mario Andretti, and first cousin to IndyCar champion Michael and Jeff Andretti.
+A member of the Andretti racing family, he was the son of Aldo Andretti, older brother of racer Adam Andretti, nephew of Mario Andretti, and the cousin to CART drivers Michael and Jeff Andretti.
+He was also the first cousin once-removed of Marco Andretti.

-Early life
+Early life and education

-John Andretti was born on March 12, 1963, in Bethlehem, Pennsylvania, to "Corky" and Aldo Andretti.
-As a member of the famous Andretti racing family he was predestined for a racing career.
-Starting with karts at a young age, he graduated in time to junior stock cars and USAC midgets.
+Andretti was born on March 12, 1963, in Bethlehem, Pennsylvania, to "Corky" and Aldo Andretti.
+As a member of the Andretti racing family, he was encouraged and supported by his family during his racing career.
+Starting with kart racing at a young age, he later graduated to junior stock car racing and USAC-sponsored midget car racing.

-Andretti graduated from Moravian College with a degree in business management and later reflected he would have been an investment banker or stock broker if he had not started racing.
-He started racing actual sports cars in 1984.
-Andretti joined the BMW North America team for a full IMSA GTP season in 1986.
-He won that year at Watkins Glen, paired with Davy Jones.
+Andretti attended Moravian College in Bethlehem, where he graduated in 1985 with a degree in business management.
+He later reflected that he likely would have been an investment banker or stock broker if he had not started racing.

-CART
+Career

-Andretti joined the PPG Indy Car World Series (CART) in 1987.
-In his debut at the Indianapolis Motor Speedway in 1988, he reached as high as seventh place before mechanical problems forced him to finish 21st.
-In 1991 he won the only race of his CART career, the Gold Coast Indy 300 in Surfer's Paradise, Australia.
-He finished a career-best fifth in the 1991 Indianapolis 500.
-The 1994 Indy 500 was his last appearance in that race until 2007.
+20th century

-IMSA GTP and Rolex Sports Car Series
+In 1986, Andretti joined the BMW North America team for the 1986 IMSA GTP season.
+Paired with Davy Jones, he won that year's Watkins Glen International race.

-In 1986 Andretti drove a BMW M12 March, along with co-driver Davy Jones, in the 1986 IMSA GT Championship season.
-While the BMWs had limited success in IMSA competition, Andretti and Jones won the Kodak Copier 500 at Watkins Glen International on September 21, 1986.
+The following year, in 1987, Andretti joined CART's PPG Indy Car World Series.
+In his debut at the Indianapolis Motor Speedway in the 1988 Indianapolis 500, he reached as high as seventh place in the race before falling to 21st place following mechanical problems.

-In 1989, Andretti drove the Miller High Life/BF Goodrich Porsche 962 to victory in the Rolex 24 Hours at Daytona (called the Sunbank 24 at Daytona at the time) along with co-drivers Bob Wollek and Derek Bell.
-Later in the IMSA season, Andretti and Wollek won the Pontiac Grand Prix of Palm Beach, driving the same Porsche 962.
+In 1989, Andretti drove the Miller High Life/BF Goodrich Porsche 962 to victory in the 24 Hours of Daytona, then called the Sunbank 24 at Daytona, along with co-drivers Bob Wollek and Derek Bell.
+Later in the 1989 IMSA season, Andretti and Wollek won the Pontiac Grand Prix of Palm Beach, driving the same Porsche 962.
 Andretti finished fifth in points (112) in the 1989 IMSA season, first among Porsche drivers.